What is a Life Plan Community?

 What are the ages of the youngest and oldest residents in “independent living?”

-What does it cost to live at Willamette View?
+What is the cost to live at Willamette View?

 With entry into “independent living,” there is a one-time entrance fee plus a monthly occupancy fee.
 The entrance fee depends on the size, style and location of the apartment or home.
 Occupancy fees also vary depending on the size, style and location of the apartment or home, and the number of people – single or double occupancy.